 But you will be amazed by the number of people who don’t care about this.

-If you know exactly what to look out for when you are viewing a website, you may not even need to ask any additional question because past websites designed by the developer will show you all that you need to know.
+If you know exactly what to look out for when you are viewing a website, you may not even need to ask any additional questions because past websites designed by the developer will show you all that you need to know.

-Red Flag: If any person you want to hire to design a website for you does not have even a single past project completed, this is a red flag, do not even bother to ask any other question
+Red Flag: If any person you want to hire to design a website for you does not have even a single past project completed, this is a red flag, do not even bother to ask any other question.

 QUESTION 2: Have you ever designed “XYZ” type of website before?